Navigation auf uzh.ch

 Institut für Computerlinguistik

-Dr. Elisa Pellegrino
+PD Dr. Elisa Pellegrino

-Elisa Pellegrino, Dr.
+Elisa Pellegrino, PD Dr.

 • (Senior) Academic associate